Beans and bread, two staples of what Pirates ate during the Golden Age of Pirates, 1650-1725.

 Most of my cooking is done on the weekends, preparing it with care and cooking it slow… sometimes it takes 2 days to have a finished meal.
 Most times, though, I prepare something from my easy healthy comfort food recipes.

 Now rest assured, these are comfort food recipes.
 And to be easy, we’re going to make charro beans using canned beans.
 And the cornbread is easy and fun to prepare and dazzling to present.

 Charro Black Beans – From Best Tex-Mex Recipes

 Pinto beans are the traditional bean for charro beans.
 However, black beans are similar and substitue well.
 Black beans are popular all over Latin America and the Caribbean.
 Pinto beans are popular in northern Mexico and the US.
 In fact Pinto beans are the most popular bean in the US.

 Black beans do have slightly fewer carbs and calories, but overall both are low in carbs and fat, and high in vitamins, minerals, protein and fiber.
 The main difference is the color and size.
 Although they taste quite similar, I think black beans are sweeter.

 This is a fast and easy charro beans recipe.
 It’s dark and delicious.
 The chipotle and fire roasted tomatoes enhance the smoky bacon and onion base of this dish.
 The serrano chili peppers are hotter than jalepenos, which adds to the depth and array of tastes.
 These charro black beans are substantial enough to be a perfect stand-alone meal complemented with hot buttery golden cornbread.
+And they go well as a side to steaks, grilled seafood, pulled pork.
 So satisfying.